ravecrocker/LoE-PrivateServer/README.md

 - No monsters without server commands.
 - Not as many quests as the official servers.
 - No 'natural' items to collect (flowers, gems, ...)

+<h3>Online private servers</h3>
+The servers are run by independant volunteers. <br/>Anyone can start a private server, and they are not all running the same version or following the same rules. <br/>By default there is no chat filtering or moderation, the cutie marks are the ones of the official servers, and the quests/npcs are the ones on this repository.<br/>But server owners are free to change this as they wish, and their servers might not always be 'safe for work'.

 <h3>Chat commands</h3>
 - /stuck : Reloads and sends you to the spawn.
 Use it if you can't move.